Reflective Decoding: Beyond Unidirectional Generation with Off-the-Shelf Language Models

 \section{Related Work}

-\paragraph{Decoding Techniques} \citet{Holtzman2019TheCC} analyze current LM decoding techniques and present Nucleus Sampling as a method for higher quality generations. \method instead extends LM decoding to a new set of problems. \citet{kajiwara2019negative} use a constrained decoding scheme to improve paraphrase generation, but require access to a supervised system.

-\paragraph{Distributional Intuitions} A key aspect of \method is using a distributional intuition to represent the meaning of a text through many contexts. \cite{kiros2015skip, miao2019cgmh} quantify semantic and \citet{lin2001dirt} identify paraphrastic relationships under similar intuitions.
-A major point of difference between past work and ours is that we generate explicit contexts to represent meaning, allowing unsupervised generation back from representations, while past work typically attempts to compress the full contextual distribution into a fixed-length vector.
+\paragraph{Distributional Intuitions} A key aspect of \method is using a distributional intuition to represent the meaning of a text through many contexts. \citet{kiros2015skip, miao2019cgmh} quantify semantic relationships and \citet{lin2001dirt} identify paraphrastic relationships under similar intuitions.
+A major point of difference between past work and ours is that we sample explicit contexts, allowing unsupervised generation back from these contexts, while past work typically learns a neural representation based on contexts and conditions on this vector-encoded representation.

 \paragraph{Unsupervised Paraphrasing}